json-structure/import/draft-vasters-json-structure-import.md

 processing any other keywords in the schema document.

-The result of importing definitions is that the imported definitions are merged into the local `$defs` section under the designated namespace as if they were defined locally.
+The result of importing definitions is that the imported definitions are merged into the local `definitions` section under the designated namespace as if they were defined locally.

 A schema that uses `$import` or `$importdefs` MAY _shadow_ any imported